 - 1. I will abide by school rules and policies and will support the Mission Statement. - 2.
-I will actively communicate with other members of the school community openly, directly, promptly, and constructively, without resorting to gossip and rumor. - 3.
-I will treat Westerly faculty and staff members with the professional respect due to them. - 4.
-I will model appropriate ethical behavior for my students and others and will exemplify integrity, inclusion, compassion, and respect for all. - 5.
-I will fulfill my volunteer obligations and will be an active participant in volunteer opportunities for parents/guardians. - 6.
-I will commit to reading and responding to oral and written communication from the school, including emails and school publications such as Wildcat Weekly and Family Handbook. - 7.
-I will abide by the agreements laid out in the Technology Responsible Use Policies and Best Practices.
+I will support the Westerly School's statement of Diversity, Equity, and Inclusion. - 3.
+I will actively communicate with other members of the school community openly, directly, promptly, and constructively, without resorting to gossip and rumor. - 4.
+I will treat Westerly faculty and staff members with the professional respect due to them. - 5.
+I will model appropriate ethical behavior for my students and others and will exemplify integrity, inclusion, compassion, and respect for all. - 6.
+I will fulfill my volunteer obligations and will be an active participant in volunteer opportunities for parents/guardians. - 7.
+I will commit to reading and responding to oral and written communication from the school, including emails and school publications such as Wildcat Weekly and Family Handbook. - 8.
+I will abide by the agreements laid out in the Technology Responsible Use Policies and Best Practices. - 9.
+I will abide by Westerly School's Health and Safety Protocols, which I understand may be updated and adapted according to public health guidance.

-I understand that my signature below indicates that I will adhere to the items listed in this covenant, in the Family Handbook and in the (Re) enrollment Contract for the duration of the 2021-22 academic year.
-Failure to sign or acknowledge the Parent/Guardian Contract does not constitute a lack of accountability.
+I understand that my signature below indicates that I will adhere to the items listed in this covenant, in the Family Handbook and in the (Re) enrollment Agreement for the duration of the 2022-23 academic year.
+Failure to sign or acknowledge the Family Handbook Contract does not constitute a lack of accountability.